12 Tips For Reducing Mucus Build Up In The Lungs

 9. Drug Therapies

-It is not possible to totally ignore the benefits of various drug therapies available to help reduce the build-up of mucus.
-There are aerosolised medications that can be misted and inhaled.
-These include: Non-steroidal anti-inflammatory drugs to reduce declines in lung function that results in mucus build-up; Bronchodilators that help to widen breathing tubes; Decongestants that help in reducing membrane swelling; Mucolytics to thin out the mucus; antibiotics to cure lung infections and stop the production of mucus.
+Other treatments include: Non-steroidal anti-inflammatory drugs to reduce declines in lung function that results in mucus build-up; Bronchodilators that help to widen breathing tubes; Decongestants that help in reducing membrane swelling; Mucolytics to thin out the mucus; antibiotics to cure lung infections and stop the production of mucus.

 The diet consumed determines the health condition of the individual.
 There are foods that cause allergies and increase the production of mucus.
 A diet low in nutrients, rich in processed foods and unhealthy fats often leads to food allergies.
 A change in dietary habits will lead to reduced mucus production.